-My family loves the Cayman Turtle Farm.
+My family loves the Cayman Turtle Farm, which is now called the Cayman Turtle Centre: Island Wildlife Encounter.
 Not only is it a great place to see turtles, but you can also snorkel in very gentle waters among the turtles, enjoy a yummy lunch, and swim in a large pool.
 Remember to bring along your own towels – none are provided at the farm.

 On our last family cruise, we decided to spend our Grand Cayman day at the Westin Grand Cayman.
 It was a great experience, because we had a hotel room to use for showers and relaxing.
 We enjoyed the beach, had a delicious lunch, snorkeled right off the shore, and took a cab back to the port with plenty of time.
 I did have to reserve the hotel and pay in advance.

 Rum Point is my favorite beach of all time.
 It’s located on the other side of Grand Cayman, and is best accessed via boat.
-There’s a food counter, bar (home of the very first Mud Slide), beach chairs, and a Red Sail sports kiosk where water sports can be booked and equipment can be rented.
+There’s a food counter, bar (home of the very first Mudslide cocktail), beach chairs, and a Red Sail sports kiosk where water sports can be booked and equipment can be rented.